badwinton/Home-Assistant-Electric-Ireland/README.md

     2. Do a POST request to login into Electric Ireland.
     3. Scrape the dashboard to try to find the `div` with the target Account Number.
     4. Navigate to the Insights page for that Account Number.
-2. Now, once we have that Insights page, we don't need the ELectric Ireland session anymore:
+2. Now, once we have that Insights page, we don't need the Electric Ireland session anymore:
-    1. The page contains a payload to call Bidgely API (data API provider for Electric Ireland).
+  1. The page contains a payload to call the data API used by Electric Ireland (Bidgely or similar).
-    2. Authenticate using that payload against Bidgely API (no need for session or cookies).
+  2. Authenticate using that payload against the data API (no need for session or cookies).
-    3. Send requests to the API to fetch the data for required intervals.
+  3. Send requests to the available endpoints to fetch the data.
+Current supported endpoints used by this integration are:

+     - `MeterInsight/<partner>/<contract>/<premise>/usage-daily?start=<YYYY-MM-DD>&end=<YYYY-MM-DD>`
+     - `MeterInsight/<partner>/<contract>/<premise>/hourly-usage?date=<YYYY-MM-DD>`
+     - `MeterInsight/<partner>/<contract>/<premise>/bill-projection`

   4. Profit! 🎉

 ### Schedule

 Every hour:

-* Performs once the flow mentioned above to get the API credentials.
+- Performs once the flow mentioned above to get the API credentials.
-* Launches requests for the 11th to 1st days before "now": if today is 20th January, then it will retrieve data for all days between the 9th and 19th.
-* For Cost, it will receive 24 datapoints within the date.
-* For Consumption, it will receive 48 datapoints within the date.
+- Launches requests for the configured lookup range of days (default is the previous 10 days).
+For each day the integration will request:
+  - hourly consumption data via `hourly-usage` (when applicable),
+  - daily aggregated usage/cost via `usage-daily` (single-day range or larger windows).
-* It will ingest the data taking the last minute of the interval: if querying for 00:00 to 00:30, it will ingest it effective at 00:29.
+- It will ingest the data using the interval end timestamp reported by the API.

 ## Acknowledgements